Ensuring both Provable Convergence and Differential Privacy in Nash Equilibrium Seeking on Directed Graphs: Introduction

-To address the urgent problem of privacy protection in NE seeking, several results have been reported in recent years (see, e.g., \cite{lu2015game,cummings2015privacy,shilov2021privacy}).
-However, most of these assume the presence of a coordinator.
+Significant inroads have been made in fully distributed NE seeking (see, e.g., \cite{koshal2016distributed,salehisadaghiani2016distributed,tatarenko2020geometric,bianchi2022fast,nguyen2022distributed}).
+However, all of these distributed algorithms require players to share explicit (estimated) decisions in every iteration, which is problematic when sensitive information is involved.
+In fact, given that in noncooperative games the players are not fully cooperative, it is important for individual players to protect their private information, which, otherwise, might be exploited by others.
+Recently, several results have been reported on privacy protection in NE seeking (see, e.g., \cite{lu2015game,shilov2021privacy}).
+However, most of these results assume the presence of a coordinator.
 In the fully distributed case, the authors in \cite{gade2020privatizing} exploit spatially-correlated noise to protect the privacy of players.
 However, their approach is only effective when the communication graph satisfies certain properties.
-Recently, the authors of \cite{shakarami2022distributed} use a constant uncertain parameter to obfuscate individual players' pseudo-gradients to achieve privacy protection in continuous-time aggregative games.
-However, the privacy strength enabled by such a constant scalar is weak in the sense that only the exact value of the cost function is avoided from being uniquely identifiable.
-In fact, this approach cannot avoid relations among private parameters from being disclosed to opponent players.
-As differential privacy has emerged as the de facto standard for privacy protection due to its strong resilience against arbitrary post-processing and auxiliary information \cite{dwork2014algorithmic}, recent results in \cite{ye2021differentially} and \cite{wang2022differentially} propose independent-noise based differential-privacy mechanisms for aggregative games.
-To ensure a finite cumulative privacy budget for $\epsilon$-differential privacy (privacy will essentially be lost when the cumulative privacy budget becomes unbounded), these approaches employ summable stepsize sequences, which, however, make it impossible to retain accurate convergence to the exact Nash equilibrium.
+Recently, the authors of \cite{shakarami2022distributed} have used a constant uncertain parameter to obfuscate individual players' pseudo-gradients to achieve privacy protection in continuous-time aggregative games.
+However, the privacy strength enabled by such a constant scalar is weak in the sense that only the exact value of the cost function is prevented from being uniquely identifiable.
+As differential privacy has emerged as the de facto standard for privacy protection due to its strong resilience against arbitrary post-processing and auxiliary information \cite{dwork2014algorithmic}, recent results in \cite{ye2021differentially} and \cite{wang2022differentially} propose differential-privacy mechanisms for aggregative games, which, however, have to sacrifice { provable} convergence to the exact Nash equilibrium.